hialisabet/Quera/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE).
+This project is licensed under the [GNU Affero General Public License](./LICENSE.txt).
 Feel free to use the code provided here for your own projects.